sinaai/sinaai.github.io/_pages/about.md

   - /about.html
 ---

-MS Student in Artificial Intelligence and Robotics at [Iran University of Science and Technology](http://www.iust.ac.ir/en).
-Hold an other master degree in Technology Management from [University of Tehran](https://ut.ac.ir/en) and a BS degree in Industrial Engineering.
+MS Student in Artificial Intelligence and Robotics at the [Iran University of Science and Technology](http://www.iust.ac.ir/en).
+Hold an other master degree in Technology Management from the [University of Tehran](https://ut.ac.ir/en) and a BS degree in Industrial Engineering.

 Intrested in new technologies, innovation and artificial intelligence.
 Have some experiences in strategic management and develop technology development strategy.